NonStopBle/Recheck/README.md

 # Recheck
-Automatic scanning serial comport with text contains
+Automatic scanning serial comport with text contains for arduino projects

 # HOW TO USE
 + 1 .
 Run recheck.exe as first to create resources folder